 Eugene doesn't slow down in the rain.
-We know that's what keeps our hiking trails green and our rivers flowing.
+That's what keeps our hiking trails green and our rivers flowing.
 We know all you really need is rain boots and a hood and you can do all the things you would do on a sunny day.
 But when you are ready to be inside and out of the weather, try this list of favorite indoor activities.

 4. Theaters & Performance Halls

 Broadway Metro is a downtown art cinema house where you can enjoy great independent movies as well as some of the top releases out today.
-Oregon Contemporary Theatre brings the world's best plays to downtown Eugene.
-With matinee shows and student pricing, everyone can enjoy the magic of theatre at Oregon Contemporary Theatre.
-At the Actors Cabaret, you can enjoy dinner (or brunch) and a show.
-This dinner theatre is located downtown and is an intimate way to experience musical theatre.
 The Shedd Institute is a music school that stages classic, world and American music.
 Hult Center for the Performing Arts is where you will find performances from some of the largest acts that come through the city.
-David Minor Theater is a small movie theater that feels a little bit like movie night at a friend's house.
-Grab a seat on a comfy couch and text the bar to bring you a beer so you don't miss a moment of the flick.

 5. Farmer's Union shops